GOVTNZ/print-ready/instructions.md

 #### Usage

 1. Place a hidden print button in your HTML or reference an existing one in the next step.
-Ensure a exisiting button has the `hidden` attribute:

    ```html
    <button id="print-page-button" hidden>Print Page</button>